History of cricket to 1725: The beginning of amateur cricket

-Development of important cricket: 1660–1700
+Development of cricket from 1660 to 1700

+In what Birley calls "the great upsurge of sport after the Restoration", the nobility adopted cricket as one of their main sports along with horse racing and prizefighting.
+Under their patronage, the first teams representing several parishes, and even whole counties, were formed in the 1660s; the period saw the first "great matches" as cricket evolved into a major sport.
+One significant aspect of this evolution was the introduction of professionalism as the nobility returned to London from their country estates.
+They were keen to develop cricket, and brought with them some of the "local experts" from village cricket, whom they now employed as professional players.

-It was during the second half of the 17th century that, as Roy Webber put it, "the game took a real grip" especially in the south-eastern counties.
-The nobility withdrew to their country estates during the Commonwealth and were involved in village cricket as a pastime which, after the Commonwealth expired in 1660, they took with them when they returned to London.
-Even so, there is a shortage of references from this period due to the Licensing of the Press Act 1662 which imposed stringent controls on the newspaper industry and sports, including cricket, were not reported.
+It was during the second half of the 17th century that, as cricket historian Roy Webber put it, "the game took a real grip", especially in the south-eastern counties of England.
+According to Bowen, "it is likely that the Restoration was the crucial factor in leading to the social acceptance of the game".
+Although there are only scattered references to the game in the time of Charles II, it is clear that its popularity was increasing.
+The shortage of references is due to the Licensing of the Press Act 1662, which imposed stringent controls on the newspaper industry, and sports – including cricket – were not reported.
 The few surviving references have been found in official records, such as court cases, or in private letters and diaries.
-In May 1666, Sir Robert Paston, a resident of Richmond, wrote a letter to his wife and mentioned that their son had taken part in "a game of criquett (sic) on Richmond Green" which is the first reference to cricket at Richmond Green, a popular venue for matches during the 17th and 18th centuries.

-The Restoration of the monarchy in England in 1660 was immediately followed by the reopening of the theatres and sanctions imposed by the Puritans on sports were also lifted.
-According to Rowland Bowen, "it is likely that the Restoration was the crucial factor in leading to the social acceptance of the game".
-Although there are only scattered references to the game in the time of Charles II, it is clear that its popularity was increasing and that it was expanding.

-The Restoration was effectively completed during the spring of 1660 and, in the general euphoria which both accompanied and followed these historic events, gambling on cricket and other sports was freely pursued.
-The nobility adopted cricket as one of their main sports along with horse racing and prizefighting.
-Under their patronage, the first teams representing several parishes and even whole counties were formed in the 1660s and the period saw the first "great matches" as cricket evolved into a major sport.
-A significant aspect of this evolution was the introduction of professionalism as the nobility returned to London after the Restoration.
-They were keen to develop cricket and brought with them some of the "local experts" from village cricket whom they now employed as professional players.

-H. S. Altham asserted that, within a year or two of the Restoration, "it became the thing in London society to make matches and form clubs".
+Cricket historian Harry Altham asserted that, within a year or two of the Restoration, "it became the thing in London society to make matches and form clubs".
 He claimed that a kind of "feudal patronage" was established as the nobility took control of the sport, their interest fuelled by the opportunities for gambling that it provided, and this set the pattern for cricket's development through the next century.
-These claims by Altham are challenged by John Major who wrote that he could find no evidence at all of matches in London before the 1700s and no mention of any club prior to 1722.
+These claims by Altham are challenged by writer and former politician John Major, who wrote that he could find no evidence at all of matches in London before the 1700s, and no mention of any club prior to 1722.